 After Ivy advanced to third on a wild pitch, Shawn Haut would come up to the plate as he would hit a triple, which would score Ivy to extend their team’s lead to 16-0.

 Dan Hyatt was the next batter up as he would hit a single to the right side of the field, which allowed Haut to score to give Wilmington a 17-0 lead in the fourth inning.

 The last runs of the fourth inning for the Wildcats came when Hertzfeld hit a two-out double to center field, which allowed Killen and Hyatt to score to give them a 19-0 lead.

 Wilmington adds four more runs in the fifth inning

 After five scoreless innings, the Wildcats starting pitcher Kyle Maxwell would end his day with three hits, three walks, five strikeouts and earned the win.

 In the bottom of the fifth inning, WilmU would continue to add to their already dominating lead by scoring four more runs.

-Quintin Ivy would start the off the scoring in the fifth inning as he hit a two run home run to expand Wilmington’s lead to 21 runs.
+Quintin Ivy would start off the scoring in the fifth inning as he hit a two-run home run to expand Wilmington’s lead to 21 runs.